 - the Client fails to pay an invoice within fourteen (14) business days of the date on which a valid tax invoice is sent to the Client.

-- Any Website that is used for illegal, abusive or unethical activity (such as spamming) may be result in your account being immediately deactivated by Developer without notice to you:
+- Any Website that is used for illegal, abusive or unethical activity (such as spamming) may result in your account being immediately suspended, or terminated by Developer without notice to you:

 - illegal, abusive or unethical activities include, but are not limited to pornography, obscenity, nudity, violations of privacy, hacking, computer virus, spamming, gambling, or promotion of gambling;